 Each particular freedom (such as freedom of speech) has a set of dependencies without which the code would break.
 For example, what good is the freedom of speech, if movement is completely barred and the internet regulated?
 What good is the freedom to move if you’re unable to gain access to land or you’re just going to get killed by some random person (or a cop)?
 What good is the freedom to assemble if speech is so repressed that no one trusts each other?

 In this example, they’re also both focusing on negative freedoms, or freedoms “from” something they deem bad.
 The only true form of freedom, however, is positive freedom, or the freedom to do something.
 The positive freedom inverse of both of the above positions is the freedom to utilize one’s own labor in a way that feels fair.
 As we develop more and more complete conceptions of this positive freedom, we’re building on previous and incomplete negative conceptions.
 Every freedom wants to ratchet to a higher level.
 Every negative freedom seeks a positive freedom.
 Every positive freedom seeks a higher and more broad positive freedom.
-These levels of freedoms are dependencies to each other, which means that — as anarchists — we don’t just want bread, we want everything, but we also want fucking bread.
+These levels of freedoms are dependencies to each other, which means that, we don’t just want bread, we want everything… but we also want bread!

-Sometimes people’s ideologically driven priorities are just completely ridiculous though.
-This can cause them to miss obvious dependencies within the web of freedoms and get caught up in defending one narrow application of freedom.
+Sometimes people’s ideologically driven priorities are wrong though too.
+Not all views are created equal.
+This can cause people to miss obvious dependencies within the web of freedoms and get caught up in defending one narrow application of freedom.
 From the example above, we can think about healthcare.
-Meaningful access to healthcare should be considered a very basic freedom and yet for most libertarians, it’s not considered such.
-They only see the negative freedom to not have the profit of their labor “stolen” by the government (or anarchist committee) to fund someone else’s access to healthcare.
+Meaningful access to healthcare should be considered a very basic freedom and yet many libertarians see the market dynamics of greater competition and lower prices, and their analysis stops there.
+They only see the negative freedom to not have the profit of their labor “stolen” by the government (or committee) to fund someone else’s access to healthcare.
 The problem is, without healthcare, no other freedom means anything.
 If you’re dead, you can’t very well use your freedom to earn, much less your freedom of speech.
 Meaningful access to food is a very similar example.
-No matter how we can most ethically distribute access to the basic means of survival (I believe it’s through a combination of both markets freed from capitalism and social-anarchist style collectivization efforts) without some way to do so, all other freedoms are null.
+No matter how we can most ethically distribute access to the basic means of survival without some way to do so, all other freedoms are null.

 Looking at freedom through the lens of priorities and dependencies can give way to some ad-reductios that miss that point as well.
 It can be easy to fall into a sort of Maslow’s hierarchy of needs model and just prioritize positive freedoms from there, but oversimplified solutions like this fail wildly.